vippsas/vipps-recurring-api/vipps-recurring-api-variable-howitworks.md

 ---
 END_METADATA -->

-# Vipps Recurring API: How It Works
+# Vipps Recurring API with variable amount: How It Works

 <!-- START_COMMENT -->